wendlers/pyscmpd/README.md

 __General ScoundCloud API Settings__

 The general SoundCloud API settings are done under the *[scapi]* section.
-Currently the only thing configurable here is the number of items (groups, users, tracks) to retrive from SC per request.
-The maximum number one could specify for "maxitems" is 8000 (this is the upper limmit of SC):
+Currently the only thing configurable here is the number of items (groups, users, tracks) to retrieve from SC per request.
+The maximum number one could specify for "maxitems" is 8000 (this is the upper limit of SC):

 	[scapi]
 	maxitems=400

-Note: if you use a slow internet connection, it is likely that your clients time out when maxitems is choosen to high.
+Note: if you use a slow Internet connection, it is likely that your clients time out when maxitems is chosen to high.

 __Favorite Users__